homeworkc/lazycast/README.md

 Two in-house players are written for Raspberry Pi 3.
 VLC, omxplayer or gstreamer can be used instead on other platforms.
 (See [here](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html) for details of installing gstreamer.)

-**For a more stable p2p connection, disable background WiFi scanning if you're using the built-in WiFi UI. (i.e., if NetworkManager is not installed.)
-See [this post](https://forums.raspberrypi.com/viewtopic.php?t=250729#p1772473).
-You can double-check that no background WiFi scanning happens by running ``iw event`` in a second terminal (and no scanning event should be shown).
-If you disable lxpanel, Use keyboard hotkeys (CTRL+ALT+T) to open the terminal after reboot.**
+**It is very important that no background WiFi scanning occurs during casting.
+On Raspberry Pi, lazycast will automatically disable ``lxpanel`` during casting (in order to stop the ``lxplug-network`` plugin from scanning the network), and re-enable ``lxpanel`` after the casting is terminated.
+You can double-check that no background WiFi scanning happens by running ``iw event`` in a second terminal (and no event should be shown).
+[This post](https://forums.raspberrypi.com/viewtopic.php?t=250729#p1772473) has more information.**

 # Known issues
 lazycast tries to remember the pairing credentials so that entering the PIN is only needed once for each device.
 However, this feature does not seem to work properly all the time with recent Raspbian images.
-(Using the latest Raspbian is still recommended from the security perspective.
-However, recent Raspbians randomize the MAC address of the ``p2p-dev-wlan0`` interface upon reboot, while old Raspbians ([example](https://downloads.raspberrypi.org/raspbian/images/raspbian-2017-09-08/)) do not. **Any insights or suggestions on this issue are appreciated**, and could make this important feature work again.)
 Therefore, re-pairing may be needed after every Raspberry Pi reboot.
 Try clearing the 'lazycast' information on the source device before re-pairing if you run into pairing problems.

 Player2 seems to have a double-free bug which causes it to crash when playing some videos.
 Currently a workaround (that constantly monitors the liveliness of player2) is implemented.